Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 Also watch for sites which have rooms 'on request'.
 This only means it's being requested from the hotel, not that there's actually a room available.
 Be careful not to go for one of these and lose a firm cheap deal elsewhere.

-There's a SNEAKY way to work out what the hotel really is and whether it's worth it.
-Simply copy and paste all or part of the Lastminute.com* hotel description into Google.
+To work out what the hotel really is, copy and paste all or part of the Lastminute.com* hotel description into Google.
 Often, it just uses the hotel's standard description text that also appears on its website.

 Here's a little inspiration...